ericniebler/meta/doc/index.md

 \snippet example/tutorial_snippets.cpp type_list5

-To use meta with your own data types you can specialize the `meta::extension::apply_list` trait for your own data type.
+To use meta with your own data types you can specialize the `meta::extension::apply` trait for your own data type.
 For example, to use meta with C++14 `std::integer_sequence`, you can:

 \snippet example/tutorial_snippets.cpp type_list6